5 pro tips for cross-channel call attribution

 Always ensure the dynamic number insertion is working properly.
 Navigate to CallRail’s “Test Dynamic Number Insertion” page.
 Enter the campaign URL in CallRail with UTM parameters attached (this is the same place you grabbed the snippet).
 This auto-test confirms that dynamic number insertion is correctly installed and working on your webpage.

-LumenAd’s Campaign UTM Builder allows you to easily add UTM parameters to URLs for quick tracking and UTM management.
+A Campaign UTM Builder worksheet allows you to easily add UTM parameters to URLs for quick tracking and UTM management.
 Simply make a copy of this Google sheet and follow the provided example to generate a unique campaign URL.

 Reference CallRail’s documentation to install dynamic number insertion with Google Tag Manager (GTM).